nicolaswill/codeql-workshop-runtime-values-c/session/session.md

 1.  identify a dynamic allocation with `malloc` and
 2.  an access to that allocated buffer.
 The access is via an array expression; we are **not** going to cover pointer dereferencing.

-We are going to accomplish these tasks via predicates.

 The goal of this exercise is to then output the array access, array size, buffer, and buffer offset.